 If you ask 100 people when the Viking age began, most probably won't be able to give you an answer.
-The most common answer you do get is probably going to the raid on Lindisfarne in the year 793.
+The most common answer is likely going to be the raid on Lindisfarne in the year 793.
 That's generally accepted as the beginning, and we even include the event as such on our viking timeline.

 Theories behind the viking expansion

 Many have given theories.
-The most popular are the lack of suitable female partners in Scandinavia, a fightback against Christianisation, and even a simply desire for glory.
+The most popular are the lack of suitable farmland, few female partners in Scandinavia, a fightback against Christianisation, and even a simple desire for glory in battle.

 But Norwegian researchers have a new theory, based on the discovery of whetstones discovered in Denmark.
 The team included researchers from the University of Oslo, University of Bergen and experts from the Geological Survey of Norway.